 NBER Working Paper No. 19271 (338KB)

-In Card, David and Steven Raphael (eds.), Immigration, Poverty, and Socioeconomic Inequality, in press, Russell Sage Foundation, New York, NY (with Marianne Butler).
+In Card, David and Steven Raphael (eds.), Immigration, Poverty, and Socioeconomic Inequality, Russell Sage Foundation, New York, NY, 2013 (with Marianne Bitler).

 Appendix to Published Article (422KB)